 The risk: AIDE uses a standard allocator.
 But it is non-network-facing, short-lived, and only reads local files that have already passed through kernel and filesystem checks.
 The alternative is a non-functional tool.
 I will take a working integrity scanner with an isolated allocator over a broken one every time.
 The trade-off is documented.

-Pre-flight check: Verify you're on a standard secureblue deployment with mutable /var & /etc. If you have custom overlays or read-only /var, AIDE database storage & audit log persistence will fail.
+Pre-flight check: Verify you're on a standard secureblue deployment with mutable /var & /etc. If you have custom overlays or read-only /var, AIDE database storage will fail.

 systemctl reboot